MissAdelliah/MissAdelliah/README.md

 - 🔭 I’m currently working on my portfolio
 - 🌱 I’m currently learning JavaScript and React
 - 📫 How to reach me: SILJE.REPPE@OUTLOOK.COM

+- JavaScript, HTML, CSS
+- Want to learn React and tailwind